gcallah/Rationalism/sorcery/Sorcery.md

 help black students, their argument need not even be entertained: that person is a racist, guilty of "color blindness," and their case can be dismissed as such.

+In the face of such widespread sorcery, how can one resist its lure?
+Well, recall that Faust makes his bargain with the devil in exchange for unlimited wordly power and pleasure.
+So the armor that shields one against such seduction is to adhere to the eternal moral verities, expoused by all the world's great religions, and never abandon them for the sake of personal advantage.

+But, of course, easier said than done!

+****************************

+Miscellaneous notes:

 Color-blind auditions for orchestras.